jessehamner/TechMillForKids/README.md

 I did write a little more explanation of basic electronic components than was strictly necessary.
 And after giving the first bit of the lecture, I learned that I left too much out of the "binary" section.
 Though, to my credit, the kids really enjoyed learning how to [count to 31 on one hand](https://en.wikipedia.org/wiki/Finger_binary "Wikipedia Finger Binary Page")  (2<sup>5</sup> - 1), especially binary "4", which is just the middle finger!

-The basic flow of the lesson is "enough math to understand binary", "enough electronics to understand how electricity flows", "enough circuit theory to understand the common logic gates", and "enough digital logic to see how computers can [add](https://en.wikipedia.org/wiki/Adder_(electronics)) or [compare](https://en.wikipedia.org/wiki/XNOR_gate) numbers."
-That's actually a _lot._
+The basic flow of the lesson is:
+ - "enough math to understand binary"
+ - "enough electronics to understand how electricity flows"
+ - "enough circuit theory to understand the common logic gates", and
+ - "enough digital logic to see how computers can [add](https://en.wikipedia.org/wiki/Adder_(electronics)) or [compare](https://en.wikipedia.org/wiki/XNOR_gate) numbers."

+That's actually a _lot._ This workshop takes around 4 hours of total time, if you don't do any soldering.

 I threw in a bunch of "experiments" or "applications" like the classic [lemon battery](https://en.wikipedia.org/wiki/Lemon_battery), a [saltwater resistor](https://en.wikipedia.org/wiki/Liquid_rheostat), a [Leyden jar](https://en.wikipedia.org/wiki/Leyden_jar) (the earliest capacitor), and a cardboard/aluminum foil variable capacitor.
 There are a handful of thought experiments designed to introduce slightly advanced topics like [_integer overflow_](https://en.wikipedia.org/wiki/Integer_overflow) without making it too hard.
 It might be useful to make an [aluminum foil & corrugated cardboard multi-layer capacitor](http://bizarrelabs.com/crystal.htm "Crystal Radio page on bizarrelabs.com") too, either beforehand or in place of the Leyden jar.